 IEHP strives to help resolve any questions or issues Members may have.
 To ensure that our Members receive the best care, we need them to report any issues.
-Issues can be, trouble getting care, witnessing any type of fraud, or if a Member feels that their personal and private information has been misused.
+Issues can be, witnessing any type of fraud, or if a Member feels that their personal and private information has been misused.

 How Do I Report an Issue?

 To report fraud the following resources are available: waste or abuse, privacy issues, and other compliance issues.

 Compliance Hotline: (866) 355-9038